What is Instagram’s Threads app? All your questions answered

 At the moment, Threads doesn’t have any timeline that shows posts only from accounts that you follow.
 The home timeline is algorithmic and it is a mix of posts from accounts you follow and other folks.

-“We do rank posts lightly and show recommendations (posts from accounts you don’t follow) in the feed, which is particularly important for a new app before people follow enough accounts,” Mosseri said in a reply to a user.
+“We do rank posts lightly and show recommendations (posts from accounts you don’t follow) in the feed, which is particularly important for a new app before people follow enough accounts,” Instagram head Adam Mosseri said in a reply to a user.

 Can you DM people on Threads?